codepath/android_guides/Material-Design-Primer.md

 ### Toolbar

-With our material themes, there is now a spiritual successor to the `ActionBar` called the [[Toolbar|Defining-The-ActionBar#toolbar-basics]].
+With our material themes, there is now a spiritual successor to the `ActionBar` called the [[Toolbar|Using-the-App-ToolBar]].

 ![Toolbar](https://i.imgur.com/dGzDoDSm.png)